ibexa/documentation-developer/docs/api/field_type_api_and_best_practices.md

 `getFieldTypeIdentifier()`

-Returns a unique identifier for the custom Field Type, which is used to assign the type to a Field Definition.
-By convention for the returned type identifier string should be prefixed by a unique shortcut for the vendor (e.g. `ez` for eZ Systems).
+Returns a unique identifier for the custom Field Type which is used to assign the type to a Field Definition.
+By convention for the returned type identifier string should be prefixed by a unique vendor shortcut (e.g. `ez` for eZ Systems).

 `getSettingsSchema()`

-Using this method, the Public API retrieves a schema for the Field Type settings.
-A typical setting would e.g. be a default value.
+This method retrieves via Public API a schema for the Field Type settings.
+A typical setting would be e.g. default value.
 The settings structure defined by this schema is stored in the `FieldDefinition`.
 Since it is not possible to define a generic format for such a schema, the Field Type is free to return any serializable data structure from this method.

 `getValidatorConfigurationSchema()`